 It’s eh.
 Just remember that it’s a work in progress.
 The canvas didn’t work the way I wanted it to, because I expected it to be smoother, but instead it just soaked up my acrylic and made it harder to blend and smooth.
 People keep telling me that “acrylic is hard to blend anyway”, but it’s easier than this.

 And the reason why the whole unicorn hybrid thingy is gray is because I thought I’d block it in gray and then come in later and just do highlights, but no, my mind doesn’t work like that, so it’s taking me longer.

-Since it was late when I started, I put some clear wrap on my palette and went to bed.
-To save my colors, I just put clear wrap on my palette.
+Since it was late when I started, I put some clear wrap on my palette to save my colors and went to bed.
 The next morning, I got up and finished the painting.
 It turned out like this:

 I like it just as a painting, but I don’t really like rainbow unicorns.
 I really like the mythical down-to-earth natural looking ones, not the rainbow-maned ones.
 I don’t really know why, but I’m more of a tomboy, so that could be why.
 I also just prefer natural wild beauties also.